 How do I opt out?

 If you would prefer that VA not share your health information electronically, you must complete and submit VA Form 10-10164 to your facility's Release of Information Office (ROI).
-You may also submit this form online via My HealtheVet.
+You may also submit this form online via My HealtheVet using a Premium Account.

 There is no deadline to opt out and you may do so at any time.
-If you previously opted out but want to resume secure, seamless, sharing, you may also opt back in at any time by completing VA Form 10-10163.
+If you previously opted out but want to resume secure and seamless sharing, you may also opt back in at any time by completing VA Form 10-10163.

 What happens if I opt out?

 Choosing to opt out will not affect your access to care from community providers.
-However, if you opt out, your community providers may not receive your medical records before you receive treatment.
-This may put you at risk.
+However, if you opt out, your providers will not receive your electronic medical records in real-time, which would be used to better coordinate your care.
+This may put your care coordination at risk.
+There is no deadline to opt out and you may do so at any time.
+Choosing to opt out will not affect your access to care from community providers.

 I am a health care provider - how can I access VA health information to help me provide better care to my Veteran patients?

-There are two ways for non-VA providers to participate in VHIE - VA Exchange and VA Direct messaging.
-Visit the VHIE For Providers page to learn more about how you or your organization can become a VHIE Participating Partner to safely and securely share Veteran health information.
+Visit the Why Partner with VHIE page to learn more about how you or your organization can become a VHIE participating external partner to safely and securely share VA Patient health information.

 Still have questions?
 Call the toll free VHIE Information Line at 1-877-771-8537 Monday-Friday 7 a.m.-9 p.m.
 CST or feel free to email us at VHAVHIEPublicAffairs@va.gov.